srounce/golembase-op-geth/golem-base/README.md

 - `golembase_getEntityCount`: Returns the total number of entities in storage
 - `golembase_getAllEntityKeys`: Returns all entity keys currently in storage
 - `golembase_getEntitiesOfOwner`: Returns all entity keys owned by a specific address
+- `golembase_getNumberOfUsedSlots`: Returns the total number of storage slots currently being used

 ## API Functionality